kubernetes-sigs/gateway-api/geps/gep-2907/index.md

 Gateway level configuration for client certificate validation was chosen due to security issue.

 #### Why per port override
 HTTPS connection can be reused between multiple Listeners sharing the same port.
-This might lead to bypassing client certificate validation configuration for a given Listener becasue new TLS handshake will not be triggered for different hostname.
+This might lead to bypassing client certificate validation configuration for a given Listener because new TLS handshake will not be triggered for different hostname.

 ### 4. Configure Client Certificate that Gateway should use to connect to Backend